Skip to main content Skip to search Skip to main navigation

 Donkerbos, Namibia

-In the middle of the vastness of Namibia, in the Kalahari Desert, lives the indigenous San people.
-Their ancient traditions and cultural wealth are unique and worth protecting.
+The indigenous San people live in the middle of the vast expanses of Namibia, in the Kalahari Desert.
+Their ancient traditions and cultural wealth are unique and worthy of protection.
 In this context, Markus Friesacher, the owner of Gmundner Keramik Manufaktur, launched a special project in 2022.
 It combines social support with the preservation of indigenous culture and art.
-The collaboration between the San and Gmundner Keramik takes centre stage, bringing indigenous motifs into a new, artistic form
+At its heart is the collaboration between the San and Gmundner Keramik, which brings indigenous motifs into a new, artistic form.

 In several workshops in the Kalahari, San artists from the Donkerbos and Drimiopsis settlements created a series of designs on paper.
-These were then selected and brought to perfection on site using original Gmundner Keramik colours
+These were then selected and completed on site using original Gmundner Keramik colours.

 Skip product gallery